top of page

 2. How effective is it?

 Real world UK data suggests it's 83-94% effective at preventing serious illness as a result of an IMD infection with the major Men B strains.
+As with many vaccines - it isn't a 100% guarantee, in this case because the bacteria can present in many ways and a small number of those can evade the vaccine.
+But it is very effective when dealing with the vast majority of bacteria falling under the Men B umbrella.

 It’s considered highly-effective at providing individual protection (protecting the person receiving the vaccine), but less so at preventing transmission of the bacteria between people.